 Notes from the field, essays, and observations.

-A closeup of the center of a bougainvillea flower:
+Another extreme closeup of a flower:

 Blog at WordPress.com.